dbmover/pgsql/README.md

 the database being migrated.
 All plugins try their best to only work on objects defined as `public`, but better safe than sorry.

+## TODO/wishlist

+### Support for enums
+These are implemented in Postgres as a sort of custom data types.
+Support is on the roadmap, but since I personally never use them it's not _very_ high on my (annoyingly long) list of priorities :)